 On 30 December 2018, Stage 2 of the farm-in commenced with the 336 kilometre Koburra 2D seismic program across permits ATP 743, ATP 744 and ATP 1015.

-The seismic program focused on two main outcomes.
-The first is to mature Lake Galilee sandstone leads and prospects to drillable status and the second is to define the highly prospective regional structural trends with multi-level targets.
+The seismic program delivered two main outcomes.
+It firstly matured Lake Galilee sandstone leads and prospects, some to drillable status and also defined the highly prospective regional structural trends with multi-level targets.